A World Out of Time: Plot summary

-Jerome Branch Corbell has incurable cancer and is cryogenically frozen in the year 1970 in the faint hope of a future cure.
-His body is revived in 2190 by an oppressive, totalitarian global government called "The State".
+Jerome Branch Corbell has incurable cancer, so he has himself cryogenically frozen in 1970 in the faint hope of a future cure.
+He is revived in 2190 by a totalitarian global government called "the State".
 His personality and memories are extracted (destroying his body in the process) and transferred into the body of a mindwiped criminal.
-After awakening, he is continually evaluated by Peerssa, a "checker", who has to decide whether he is worth keeping.
-With the threat of his own mindwiping looming, Corbell works hard to pass the various tests.

-Peerssa decides that Corbell is a loner and born tourist, making him an ideal candidate to pilot a one-man Bussard ramjet, finding and seeding suitable planets as the first step to terraforming them.
-Discovering it is a one-way trip and disgusted with the State's treatment of him as an expendable commodity, Corbell hijacks the ship and takes it to the center of the galaxy.
+After awakening, he is continually evaluated by Pierce, a "checker" who has to decide whether he is worth keeping.
+With the threat of his own mindwiping looming, Corbell works hard to pass various tests.
+Pierce concludes that Corbell is a loner and born tourist, making him an ideal candidate to pilot a one-man Bussard ramjet, seeding suitable planets as the first step to terraforming them.
+Figuring out it is a one-way trip and disgusted with the State's treatment of him as an expendable commodity, Corbell hijacks the ship after its launch and decides to visit the center of the galaxy instead.
 (It was at this point that the original short story ended.)

-Peerssa fails to talk him out of it.
-Peerssa and The State resort to subterfuge; an artificial intelligence program based on Peerssa's personality is secretly transferred into the ship's computer using the link with Earth.
+Pierce (actually named Peerssa) cannot talk him out of it.
+Through subterfuge, an artificial intelligence (AI) program based on Peerssa's personality is secretly beamed into the ship's computer.
 Though the Peerssa AI opposes the detour, it cannot disobey Corbell's direct orders.

-After a lengthy journey (including a close approach to the super-massive black hole at the galactic axis), possible only due to the suspended animation devices on board, Corbell returns to the solar system.
-Although only about 150 years have passed on the ship, three million years have elapsed on Earth, due to relativistic time dilation.
-At first, he is confused and initially believes they might have come to the wrong system because it has changed considerably; the Sun has apparently evolved into a red giant and what might be Earth is in orbit around a super-hot Jupiter.
-Having followed a message clearly from humans (warning not to visit other human-occupied star systems), and being too old to survive going anywhere else, Corbell puts the ship into orbit around what is surely the Earth.
+After a lengthy journey, made possible only by Corbell undergoing suspended animation, he returns to the Solar System.
+Only about 150 years have passed on the ship, but three million years have elapsed on Earth due to extreme time dilation.
+Viewing him as a potential threat to the State, Peerssa did not offer a different route home which would have returned him to an Earth only seventy thousand years older, when the State might possibly still have existed.

+At first, Corbell wonders if he is in the wrong system because it has changed considerably; the star is a red giant and what might be Earth is in orbit around what could be a much hotter Jupiter.
+Having followed a message clearly from humans (warning not to visit other human-occupied star systems), and being too old to survive going anywhere else, Corbell puts the ship into orbit around what turns out to be Earth.

-The Earth's climate has changed, especially its surface temperature; the poles are now temperate, while the former temperate zones reach temperatures of over 50 degrees Celsius (120+ degrees Fahrenheit).
-The Earth's axial tilt is still 23.5 degrees so the poles experience 6 years of night and 6 years of day.
-Almost all remaining life on Earth has adapted to live in Antarctica.
-Elsewhere life is extinct except for some evidence of biological activity in the Himalayan mountains.
+The climate has changed, especially the surface temperature; the poles are now temperate, while the former temperate zones reach temperatures of over 50 degrees Celsius (120+ degrees Fahrenheit).
+The poles also experience six years of night and six of day.
+Almost all remaining life has adapted to live in Antarctica, except for some indications of biological activity in the Himalayan mountains.